 -May be absent: Most people with carotid artery disease, even with severe blockage, experience no symptoms.
-The condition is found in a routine physical or ophthalmological examination, or is found following a stroke.
+The condition is found in a routine physical or imaging for other diseases.

 -The first signs of carotid artery disease may be a stroke, mini-stroke or TIA symptoms, such as weakness or numbness on one side of your body.
 You may also experience slurred speech or facial drooping.